 The arts celebrate the human capacity to imagine, to create and to transform ideas into expressive forms.
 The arts provide us with a rich record of human cultures and values throughout time.
 They enable us to understand and enjoy the experience of our senses and to sharpen our aesthetic sense.
-Courses in the arts examine the process of creativity, the analysis of the artistic imagination or the relationship between artists, their works and the societies in which their works are produced.
-The arts challenge you to understand creativity and the distinctive intellectual process of the human imagination.
+Courses in the arts examine the process of creativity, and explore the artistic imagination or the relationship between artists, their works and the societies in which their works are produced.
+The arts challenge us to understand creativity and the distinctive intellectual process of the human imagination.

-- Recognize and develop an understanding of aesthetic, cultural, and historical dimensions of artistic traditions and techniques. - Demonstrate an understanding of creative expression by critiquing, creating, or collaborating on a specific work of art. - Express their own understanding, interpretation, and responses to works of art critically and imaginatively.
+- Identify aesthetic, cultural, and historical dimensions of artistic traditions and techniques. - Demonstrate an understanding of creative expression by critiquing, creating, or collaborating on a specific work of art. - Express their own understanding and interpretation of works of art critically and imaginatively.